joshua0702k/LEAPs/content/leaps/leap-16.md

 ##  Motivation
 <!--This is the problem statement.
 This is the *why* of the LEAP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the LEAP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the LEAP will address the issue!-->
 There are three objectives with this LEAP:
 - More efficient usage of LP funds: In V1, towards the end of a round there is a disproportionate amount of liquidity allocated for a single expiry.
-This is unacceptably capital inefficient.
+This is unacceptably inefficient with capital.
 - Improved user experience for LPs: The current system of locking liquidity for an entire round may discourage prospective users from depositing funds.
 Users will now also be able to lock their funds in the pool for an indefinite period of time for potentially greater returns and less active fund management.
 - More flexible option expiries for a deeper trading experience.